-Jamee and I were passing through Pittsburg this week so we decided to drop in on Jay, our hardware developer, to see how things were coming along.
+Jamee and I were passing through our hometown this week so we decided to drop in on our hardware developer to see how things were coming along.
 The last time we’d talked, it was our understanding that he was going to get started developing the printed circuit board (PCB) for the pen using the new processor that we’d decided on, and we were just waiting for him to let us know when he was done.
 When we stopped by we asked how the PCB was coming along.
 After a brief moment of confusion, he explained that he had been waiting for us to get a benchmark reading for the new processor and to confirm that it was indeed what we needed.

 Put simply, we were waiting for him and he was waiting for us.
 It was an unfortunate situation and I would like to personally take full responsibility for the miscommunication.
 Luckily, we got the issue resolved without too much lost time.
-As I’m writing this, Shane is working on getting those benchmark tests completed so we can send them to Jay by Monday.
+As I’m writing this, Shane is working on getting those benchmark tests completed so we can send them to our developer by Monday.
 (See photo above)

 The Good News - Accelerometer Progress + Integration with Camera

 While all that was going on Shane has been working with the accelerometer and has made real, meaningful progress.
 If you’re not familiar with what an accelerometer is, it’s a very small chip that senses movement.
 (Here’s a fascinating video by “The Engineer Guy” explaining how they work.)